rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/october.md

 This will mount:
     * `executable1/data` directory of volume, to `/mount/path` of `executable1`
     *  `executable2/data` directory of volume, to `/mount/path` of `executable2`
-* While uploading a ROS bag if the device goes offline, the upload fails.
+* While uploading a ROS bag if the device goes offline, the upload fails and status becomes error.
 You can now use the retry option under **Actions** to resume ROS bag uploads.

 #### SDK